 Joanne almost choked on her piece of pie.
 “Nice.”

 Sharon pointed at Joanne.
 “Don’t laugh.
 What is Uncle Tseng doing then?”

 Joanne shrugged.
 “He’ll find something.
 He has been fishing.
 Maybe I should tell him to join in with Uncle Hsiao to do some business together.”

-Sharon shook her head as a sign of bad idea.
+Sharon shook her head as a sign of a bad idea.
 “Nuh-uh.”

-“They might get tempted and get back to business again.”
+“They might get tempted and get back into business again.”

 Everyone knew exactly what she meant.
 As if by cue, all their smiles fell.
 A sense of thick silence passed over them.

 “Are we going to…” Cyndi began after a minute, gesturing her hand. “…later?”